ecanali/ecanali/README.md

 # Hi there 👋 ERICK here!

-- 10 years experience enchanting and creating relationships between clients and companies, working with sales in startups and multinationals.
+- 10 years experience working with sales in the areas of internet, advertising and technology.
+I worked from startups to multinationals.
 I have a degree in the field of business administration.

-- Now I'm transitioning to software development.
-Knowledge in front-end and back-end web programming with HTML, CSS, JavaScript and Python.
+- 1 year experience working with software development.
+Knowledgeable in front-end and back-end web programming with HTML, CSS, JavaScript, Python and SQL.

 - Currently learning React and graduating in Bachelor of Science in Computer Science.